 PLAN YOUR TRIP

-Be avalanche aware.
 Always check the Montana avalanche report before you head out.
-You can rent a transceiver with your sled, or take a guided tour from one of many outfitters in the area.
+You can rent a transceiver with your sled, or take a guided tour with one of the many outfitters in the area.
 For additional avalanche safety tips as well as groomed trail information, information on passes and permits, visit Western Montana’s Glacier Country and Glaciers to Geysers.

-*Photos in this blog are representative of snowmobiling in Western Montana, but are not necessarily images of the trail systems mentioned above.
+The photos in this blog post are representative of snowmobiling in Western Montana but are not necessarily images of the trail systems mentioned above.

 Related: Bitterroot Valley, Browning, Cut Bank, Darby, East Glacier Corridor, Flathead Corridor, Garnet Ghost Town, Greenough, Hamilton, Haugan, Hot Springs, I-90 Corridor, Libby, Lolo, Montana, Northwest Corridor, Outdoor Fun, Ovando, Seeley Lake, Seeley-Swan Corridor, Snowmobiling, Swan Lake, Troy, Whitefish, Winter Fun, Yaak